QernelAI/PyTorchSim/README.md

 - Multi-channel optimization

 ## Mapping
-PyTorchSim provids three mapping strategies
+PyTorchSim provides three mapping strategies.
 ### Heuristic-based mapping
 We adopt and modified heuristic-based mapping of [GEMMINI](https://github.com/ucb-bar/gemmini) by default, which maximizes the utilization of scratchpad memory.
 ### Auto-tuning